-Secure the watercraft on the trailer by using tie-downs through the two stern eyelets (rear) in addition to the bow eyelet (front).Use additional tie-downs if necessary.
+Secure the watercraft on the trailer by using tie-downs through the two stern eyelets (rear) in addition to the bow eyelet (front).
+Use additional tie-downs if necessary.

-CAUTION: Do not route ropes or tie-downs over the kart seat (if so equipped) or "moto" seat as they could produce permanent damage.
+CAUTION: Do not route ropes or tiedowns over the kart seat (if so equipped) or "moto" seat (if so equipped) as they could produce permanent damage.
 Wrap ropes or tie-downs with rags or similar protectors over the body of the watercraft only.

-Make sure that the engine cover, the kart seat (if so equipped) or "moto" seat are properly latched.
+Make sure that the engine cover, the kart seat (if so equipped) or "moto" seat (if so equipped) are properly latched.

-Make sure the kart seat (if so equipped) or "moto" seat is securely latched prior to trailering.
+Make sure the kart seat (if so equipped) or "moto" seat (if so equipped) is securely latched prior to trailering.

 A Sea-Doo cover will help to protect the watercraft, particularly when driving on dirt roads.
 This will prevent dirt entry through the air intake opening(s).
 In addition, the cover will properly retain steering pole to prevent movement.